Cloudburst in Dehradun: Swollen rivers wash away bridge

-A cloudburst hit the Raipur-Kumalda area here in the early hours of Saturday, causing rivers to breach their banks and wash away bridges, officials said.
+A series of cloudbursts hit different parts of Uttarakhand early on Saturday killing four people while 10 went missing as rivers breached their banks and washed away bridges, officials said.

-Water also entered the caves of Tapkeshwar, a famous Shiva temple on the banks of the Tons river, they said.

-The cloudburst occurred around 2.15 am.
-A bridge over the Song river was washed away and the Kempty Falls, a popular tourist spot near Mussoorie, was flowing dangerously, the officials said.
+Torrential rains damaged two houses in Gwad village in Tehri district trapping seven people under the debris.
+Two bodies have been recovered from under the rubble, Tehri District Magistrate Saurabh Gaharwar said.

+In Kothar village, an elderly woman suffocated to death after getting trapped underneath rubble brought in by the rains, he said.

 Also Read —3 killed in house collapse following landslide in Himachal Pradesh's Chamba

+A house and a shop were damaged by heavy rains in Bhainswad village of Dehradun district injuring three people while five were missing, the state emergency operation centre here said.

+Water also entered the caves of Tapkeshwar, a famous Shiva temple on the banks of the Tons river, which was in spate, officials said.

-A bridge over the Song river near Thano was washed away.
-The Kempty Falls, a popular tourist spot near Mussoorie, was also flowing dangerously, they said.
+A cloudburst occurred around 2.15 am in Sarkhet village in the Raipur area, they said, adding a bridge over the Song river near Thano got washed away while the Kempty Falls, a popular tourist spot near Mussoorie, was also flowing dangerously.

 Mussoorie MLA Ganesh Joshi and Dehradun District Magistrate Sonika also visited the affected areas to assess the damage.